-The concept behind Rehab training is that the supporting structures around an injured area will be activated to give support but not strain the injury.
+The concept behind Rehab training is that the CORE structures around an injured area will be activated to give support but not strain the injury.
 This phase is when you are past the acute stage and are able to activate muscles without pain.

 Lowback pain (Ont i ryggen)

 If we start with the low back.
 The basic concept is to find neutral positioning in standing, sitting and lying down and then activate the core muscles in that posture.
 All exercises are performed slowly with control, using breathing to activate the core and simultaneously avoid any ”wobble” in the midsection.
 Instructions for this are under ländrygg stabilitets övningar: Step 1.
 Exercises should not hurt during or after performing them.
 Initially, you may want to restrict your self to exercises lying down.
 Eventually you want to do exercises on your stomach, on your sides, on your back and eventually standing.

 Other exercises which may be added can be found among the following pages, use your judgement to avoid exercises that are too advanced for the stage you are at.

 This stage of rehab can last from one month to several months depending on many different factors.
 Focus on finding neutral positioning and slow controlled movements with the arms avoiding any ”wobble”.
 When you are ready, the next step is to add small weights or a resistance band to increase the difficulty of the exercises.
 Ask for tips.
 At this point you can also add resistance exercises for the upper body.
 These are exercises with machines or a resistance band standing up.
 You will want to warm up first with the exercises on the mat.
 During the resistance exercises, use breathing to activate the core.
 Gentle stretching exercises may be appropriate now as well and can be found in the links below.
 Stretching exercises should not provoke pain either during of after training.
 Avoid twisting and extreme positions of flexion or extension.